Please note: The information below is continually being updated and may change without notice.

 What’s the difference between the support provided by Ambassadors and that offered by other staff including Student Services?

 WG Ambassadors are student mentors that have been trained to help you get the most out of your new precinct.
 They assist with way-finding and making connections with other expert support staff.
-They are fully informed to respond to FAQs and will be roaming throughout the collaborative learning space during the first 4 weeks of semester.
+They are fully informed to respond to FAQs and will be roaming throughout the collaborative learning space during the first four weeks of semester.
 They will be available to take groups of students on tours of WG.

-Information Advisors are located in the Student Centre on level 2 of the WA area, so you can go directly to them.
+Information Advisors are located in the Student Hub on level 2 of the WA area, so you can go directly to them.
 They are our experts on AUT information, systems and processes that prospective and current students need to navigate.

 Can I move the furniture in the collaborative learning spaces?